nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   (i.e. A-Z, 0-9) with regard to the specified attribute field.

 Examples:
-Let's reference a default sample list of unique candidates with attribute fields stated as (`name`, `id`).
+Let's reference a default sample list of unique candidates with attribute fields stated as (`name`, `studentid`).
 1. (`Ben`, `A5588565L`)
 2. (`Alice`, `A2344567B`)
 3. (`Charlie`, `A0188565L`)